-W. Johnson starts playing his dad’s guitar at the age of 9.
+W. Johnson started playing his dad’s guitar at the age of 9.

-Three years later he gets a copy of the Eliminator LP by ZZ Top.
+Three years later he got a copy of the Eliminator LP by ZZ Top.

-From then on he starts digging in the archives of guitar music (especially blues), meanwhile improving himself on the instrument.
+From then on he started digging in the archives of guitar music (especially blues), meanwhile improving himself on the instrument.

-Between 1991 and 1994 he forms a couple of local bands where he would occasionally sing besides playin’ the guitars.
+Between 1991 and 1994 he formed a couple of local bands where he would occasionally sing besides playin’ the guitars.

-By the end of 1995 he joined The Bluesfactory, a band who used to cover al kinds of blues from John Lee Hooker and BB King to Gary Moore, Van Morrison and The Blues Brothers.
+By the end of 1995 he joined Big Mouse and the Bluesfactory, a band who used to cover all kinds of blues from John Lee Hooker and BB King to Gary Moore, Van Morrison and The Blues Brothers.
 W. Johnson left the Bluesfactory by December 1997 and decided to take a short break.
 In April 1998 he started working on his own project.

 W. Johnson became influenced with a wide range of musical genres which he would mix into his music.
 The roots are to be found in the likes of Robert Johnson, Bo Diddley, Jimi Hendrix, Alvin Lee and Billy F. Gibbons.
 Later on Andre Williams became a huge influence.